 It sounds like a lot of work, but it's not really.
 You just need to do a little of everything to reap big benefits.
 The key is variety – just as it's not great to eat the same thing every day, our body needs different movements to keep it healthy.
 If you can manage one cross training session a week, two or three runs, and throw in a speed session as part of one of those runs, you will see big improvements in your fitness and capacity.
 Obviously you can do more, but this is a good foundation.

 Ideally you'd book another session every month or two for variety and to tweak things as you get stronger.
-If this isn't an option, then choose from some of the exercises below, starting with light weights and small repetitions and building up as you get stronger, remember to keep mixing it up so that you do a variety of exercises.
+If this isn't an option, then choose from some of the exercises in the Full-Body Strength Training Programme above.
+Start with light weights and small repetitions and building up as you get stronger, remember to keep mixing it up so that you do a variety of exercises.

 You can also book a personal trainer for an occasional workout – gyms like Nordic Balance will organise a trainer to come to you or a nearby park, and suggest a programme.
 Remember, listen to your body!
 If something doesn't feel right, or puts a strain on your back, etc. then either adjust the exercise or choose another, and build up slowly.
-Alternate areas of exercise, so do one for your arms, then one for your legs, etc.
+Alternate areas of exercise, so do one for your arms, then one for your legs, and so on.